Teamlock/Documentation/usage/user/configuration.md

 Download a MFA App like Google/Microsoft Authenticator and flash the QR Code to obtain your one time password.

-The registration can take a bit of time, time needed to generate your RSA Keys.
+The registration can take a bit of time to generate your RSA Keys.

 After login on Teamlock, a message will appear to remind you to download your recovery key.